 We loved our personalized safari with the camp’s owner showing us all the various types of antelope.
 We didn’t see the giraffes on our first try.
 Thus, we did a mini safari in the morning to go out and find them.

-Monkeyland – Pit-Stop for Families on the Garden Route South Africa
+Monkeyland – Pit-Stop for Families on a Garden Route South Africa Vacation

 Monkeyland is located just outside of Plettenberg Bay.
 It is part of a group of three conservation-minded attractions in the area.
 Visitors should plan to spend about 60-90 minutes at Monkeyland.
 Upon entry and paying the admission fee, families will be assigned a tour group.
 Tours move with their tour guide on a path around the large open area where the monkeys live.
 The monkeys eat from stands with food, generally fresh fruit along the path.